compromise-evident/pqML/README.md

 <br>
 <br>

-## ezMNIST
+## ezMNIST is human-readable MNIST, with data & labels combined

 Extract the file.
 **train-ezMNIST.txt** contains 60,000 labeled images of handwritten digits (one label & image per line of text.)
 An image becomes legible if you arrange its 784 characters by rows of 28, as it is a 28x28 image.
 **test-ezMNIST.txt** contains 10,000 more such lines not found among the 60k.
-See visual_for_you.txt to get a good look at each image.
+See **visual_for_you.txt** to get a good look at each image.

 * I created ezMNIST from MNIST, which is the standard for testing model generalization.
-* ezMNIST is MNIST but better; it's all text, highly compressible, and puts labels & data together!
-* ML which handles MNIST, will binarize ezMNIST image data to the same quality and consequence.
-* Do not copy+paste ezMNIST data; each "ÿ" will paste as 2 unwanted bytes.
-Use C++ to copy it.
+* Don't copy+paste the "ÿ" in ezMNIST.
+It'll paste as 2 unwanted bytes.
+Use C++ to copy.

 <br>
 <br>

-## Make your own train.txt
+## Make your own training-data

 * Each line: ```label digit```, ```space```, ```up to 150 digits/underscores```, ```new line``` (\n.)
 * test.txt is the same but with items not found in train.txt.
-No labels?
-No spaces!
+* If test.txt has no labels, use option 8 to classify its items.

 <br>
 <br>